laothes/Community-Dectection-Airlines/README.md

 - Communities detected using route-centric approach
 - Frequent route pattern visualizations

-### Visualization Specifications and Known Issues

-1. Display Dimensions:
-   - Width: 1800px
-   - Height: 900px
-   - **Note**: Best viewed on large screens or displays with at least 1920×1080 resolution

-2. Known Issues:
-   - Some visualizations may display anomalies in the echarts rendering
-   - If visualizations appear distorted or incomplete, try:
-     * Using a modern web browser (Chrome, Firefox, or Edge recommended)
-     * Viewing in fullscreen mode
-     * Zooming out if needed
-     * Refreshing the page

-3. Viewing Instructions:
-   - Open any `.html` file in the respective folders using a web browser
-   - Allow a few moments for large visualizations to fully render
-   - Use browser zoom controls to adjust the view if needed

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.